Marcellis/mad-codelabs/docs/level4-example/level4-example.md

 In `onSwiped()` the reminder is deleted from the database after which the reminders are loaded from the database again to update the user interface.

 Positive
 : Run the app!
-Add or remove a reminder and it will be persisted in the database!
+Add or remove a reminder, and it will be persisted in the database!
 Close and re-open the app to check if the reminders are persisted.

 ## Performing database operations on the background thread